IS3UniCologne/DSML_2023/02_Workshops/Getting_ready_for_the_first_workshop.md

 We will be using the open-source Python programming language.
 We recommend using the Anaconda or Miniconda distribution of Python.
 You can choose one of two options:
 - Option 1 (probably the easiest): Install the full Anaconda version, which comes with a lot of pre-installed packages (incl.
 Jupyter Notebook) and a package manager graphical user interface (GUI). **It is available for download [here](https://www.anaconda.com/distribution/).**
-- Option 2 (for slightly more advanced users and if you are short on disk space): Install the much lighter MiniConda distribution which essentially is just the Conda package manager and Python.
+- Option 2 (for slightly more advanced users and if you are short on disk space): Install the much lighter Miniconda distribution which essentially is just the Conda package manager and Python.
 From there your can simply install Python packages as required via the Terminal (Mac) or the Command Prompt (Windows). **Miniconda is available for download [here](https://docs.conda.io/en/latest/miniconda.html).**

-## 3. Installing required packages
+## 3. Installing Required Packages

 After installing either Anaconda or Miniconda, let's take care of downloading some packages you will need.
 First, open up a terminal:
 - If you are on a **Windows** computer, use the "Anaconda Prompt" from the Start menu.